 Pacific Leaders Scholarships for Children of Public Servants

-- You have not received a scholarship from Pacific Leaders Scholarships for Children of Public Servants previously.
-You can receive only one scholarship during your lifetime
+- You haven't received a scholarship from Pacific Leaders Scholarships for Children of Public Servants previously.
+You can receive only one scholarship during your lifetime.

-- Your parent has worked in the BC Public Service for the last three years as of May 18, 2018
+- Your parent has worked in the BC Public Service for the last three years as of the application deadline shown above.

 - You plan to study a trade or do technical/vocational training or an undergraduate degree at a designated school or university located in B.C.

-You are not eligible to apply if your parent is an auxiliary or casual employee.
-If you are unsure of your parent’s employment status, please have them contact AskMyHR.
-You are also ineligible if your parent is an employee of the broader public sector, including
+You aren't eligible to apply if your parent is an auxiliary or casual employee.
+If you're unsure of your parent’s employment status, please have them contact AskMyHR.
+You're also ineligible if your parent is an employee of the broader public sector, including:

 - School districts and universities

-- Crown corporations (for example, Community Living BC, BC Hydro)
+- Crown Corporations (Example: Community Living BC, BC Hydro)

-- Other municipal or federal governments (for example, police)
+- Other municipal or federal governments (Example: police)

 These organizations have their own terms and conditions of employment.
-If you are not sure if your parent works for an eligible employer, email StudentAidBC.
+If you're not sure if your parent works for an eligible employer, email StudentAidBC.